-For many people living in the United States, the bicycle is considered a recreational vehicle, or perhaps an occasional mode of personal transportation.
-Those in developing or Third World nations around the globe, however, see the bicycle as an indispensable tool not only for getting around, but also for carrying cargo.
+For many people living in the United States, the bicycle is considered a recreational vehicle, or perhaps an occasional mode of transportation.
+Many in developing or Third World nations around the globe, however, see the bicycle as an indispensable tool not only for getting around, but also for carrying cargo.
 Tucson, Arizona native Ross Evans noted this as he traveled in Central America while pursuing degrees in mechanical engineering and Latin American studies at Stanford University.
 His interest in this pair of subjects led him to ponder the problem of how to improve the bicycle’s ability to carry heavy loads.
 He realized that the device's usefulness was limited in many situations, despite the benefit of it being an inexpensive, efficient, and environmentally safe and clean means of transport.

 In 1995, at the age of 20, Evans began working on a solution to this problem.
 He was awarded several research grants, which allowed him to go to Nicaragua to teach people there to repair and build cargo bikes.
 He began talking with workers, commuters, farmers, and engineers about their needs.
 In the bike shop that Evans set up in Nicaragua, he developed the idea for the Xtracycle.